ianblenke/gnugk-admin/README.md

 ## Install dependencies:

-NOTE: Chef-solo configuration recipes are underway to automate these steps.
+NOTE: Chef-solo configuration recipes are underway to automate these steps (using vagrant)

 RVM is available here: http://beginrescueend.com/